bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 Styling Improvements
 --------------------

-In OTRS 7, new frontend stack has been introduced.
-However, since only one major frontend application was shipped (for the external interface), there was no need to make sure that components living in the shared namespace have support for different styling.
+In OTRS 7, new front end stack has been introduced.
+However, since only one major front end application was shipped (for the external interface), there was no need to make sure that components living in the shared namespace have support for different styling.
 With OTRS 8, this was bound to change, and now OTRS supports app-specific styling in components.

 Application Specific Styling in Shared Components